davyengone/components/README.md

 # components
-how to build components in JavaScript(Angular, React, Aurelia, Angular2...)
+how to build components in JavaScript(AngularJS, React, Vue, Angular, Polymer, Web Components)

+# demo for my talk about web components